 Key tax considerations for crypto day traders:

-- Many countries treat crypto trading income differently from investment gains - check your local rules
+- Some places treat trading income differently from investment gains.

 Risk Management for Day Traders